 Although there may be rain in some parts of the country at those times, this swells the rivers and floods the wetlands so that you see these fascinating ecosystems at their best.
-In spring the Spanish grasslands are colorful blankets of wildflowers.
-In fall, the woodlands turn to yellows and golds, and as the trees lose their leaves, the birdlife becomes easier to see.
+In spring the Spanish grasslands are colourful blankets of wildflowers.
+In autumn the woodlands turn to yellows and golds, and as the trees lose their leaves the birdlife becomes easier to see.

 Summer can be hot in central Spain, but the nights are warm and so this is a good time to catch views of some of the country’s nocturnal creatures.
 It is also the best time for butterflies and finding some of the rarer orchids.

 In winter, Spain is a good wildlife-watching destination to choose for some of the European bird spectacles.
 Thousands of Common Cranes gather on the plains of Extremadura and La Mancha in winter.
 In Doñana National Park in southern Spain the marshes are at their optimum water levels and alive with ducks, geese and wading birds.
 Even in December and January temperatures can be warm and pleasant this far south, and the winter light is great for photography.

 Photo credit: Martin Kelsey, Birding Extremadura, Common Cranes